jmahoney/pot-kettle-black/README.md

 It's only really intended for use on [my personal website](https://iterative.co.nz).

-I have pulled out things like comments, google analytics, and social media integration and simplified some of the templates.
+I have pulled out things like comments and social media integration and simplified some of the templates.

 ## Licenses